anirudhc1229/Fetch-OA/README.md

 ### Prerequisites

 Ensure you have Python 3.12 and Docker installed on your system.
-Also, install necessary Python packages if running manually.

 ### Running Manually